Vexcited/discord-alexa-skill/README.md

 - [x] `LastMentionMarkAsRead`: Mark as read the latest mention you've got.
 - [x] `CreateMessage`: Send a message to a user or a guild text channel mentionned in the aliases.json file.

+These are basics intents, but in the future I'll **maybe** try to connect to Discord WS, and pass Discord calls through the Alexa. (if it's possible, i've seen Alexa.RTC somewhere, i need to know more about this...)

 ## Installation

 Clone this repository and run `yarn` to install depedencies.